interplaydc/interplaydc.github.io/about.markdown

 **InterPlay** is used by leaders in community outreach with homeless shelters, retirement facilities, prisons, churches, therapy and much more.

-**Interplay** was founded by Cynthia Winton-Henry and Phil Porter more than thirty years ago and has spread around the world becoming a **community of people around the world** who speak the shared language of play.
+**InterPlay** was founded by Cynthia Winton-Henry and Phil Porter more than thirty years ago and has spread around the world becoming a **community of people around the world** who speak the shared language of play.